-Document submitted to the 83rd meeting
+Submission to the 87th meeting

-- 19. In line with decision 82/86(c), the Secretariat has prepared the present document. - 20.
-The document consists of the following sections: - (a) Monitoring and reporting: an overview on the relevance of IS in supporting countries' compliance with the Montreal Protocol obligations and with the terms of Agreements under the Multilateral Fund; the monitoring and reporting systems in place, focussing on consumption and production data of controlled substances reported under CP data reports as well as under Article 7 of the Montreal Protocol; monitoring and evaluation that is undertaken by the Senior Monitoring and Evaluation Officer (SMEO); and support provided by UNEP CAP to Article 5 countries in strengthening their national capacities and infrastructure established with the assistance from the Multilateral Fund; - (b) Verification under MYAs: an overview of the independent verification of a country's compliance with the reduction targets under the Agreements for the phase-out of controlled substances between the Governments concerned and the Executive Committee; a review of the implementation of the licensing, quota, import/export control and monitoring system carried out as part of the consumption verification; and the verification requirements for the production sector; and - (c) Regulatory framework for controlled substances: an overview of the support provided under the Multilateral Fund for policy and regulatory frameworks to facilitate the compliance of Article 5 countries with the Montreal Protocol, with emphasis on their national licensing and quota systems accompanied by other control regulations. - 21.
+- 24. In line with decision 84/85, the Secretariat has prepared the present document and submitted it to the 87th meeting. - 25.
+The document consists of the following sections: - (a) New information: this section identifies additional issues related to the use of controlled substances contained in imported pre-blended polyols, proposes a consistent approach for the verification of such use, and the inclusion of provisions related to that use in future draft Agreements between Article 5 countries that receive funding under the Multilateral Fund to phase out such use and the Executive Committee. - (b) Extract from document 83/38, consisting of the following parts: - (i) Monitoring and reporting: an overview on the relevance of IS in supporting countries' compliance with the Montreal Protocol obligations and with the terms of Agreements under the Multilateral Fund; the monitoring and reporting systems in place, focusing on consumption and production data of controlled substances reported under country programme (CP) data reports as well as under Article 7 of the Montreal Protocol; monitoring and evaluation that is undertaken by the Senior Monitoring and Evaluation Officer (SMEO); and support provided by UNEP Compliance Assistance Programme (CAP) to Article 5 countries in strengthening their national capacities and infrastructure established with the assistance from the Multilateral Fund; - (ii) Verification under MYAs: an overview of the independent verification of a country's compliance with the reduction targets under the Agreements for the phase-out of controlled substances between the Governments concerned and the Executive Committee; a review of the implementation of the licensing, quota, import/export control and monitoring system carried out as part of the consumption verification; and the verification requirements for the production sector; and - (iii) Regulatory framework for controlled substances: an overview of the support provided under the Multilateral Fund for policy and regulatory frameworks to facilitate the compliance of Article 5 countries with the Montreal Protocol, with emphasis on their national licensing and quota systems accompanied by other control regulations. - 26.
 Based on the overview of the above-mentioned systems and frameworks, the document suggests ways to further strengthen the current monitoring, reporting, verification and the regulatory framework that has been established under the Fund, for consideration by the Executive Committee.
-The document presents a recommendation. - 22.
-The document also includes the following two annexes:
+The document presents a recommendation.